NeuraProtocol/neura-reth/crates/neura-qbft/src/IMPLEMENTATION_PLAN.md

     *   Integrate `locked_block` handling into the main proposal flow in `QbftRound` and `QbftBlockHeightManager`. - **COMPLETED**

 2.  **Refine Validator Logic (Message Validation Logic):**
+    *   The structural refactoring of the validation module (individual validators, factories, `ValidationContext`) is complete.
-    *   Ensure `ProposalValidator`, `PrepareValidator`, `CommitValidator`, `RoundChangeMessageValidator` have complete validation rules as per the QBFT specification and Besu's implementation.
+    *   Ensure `ProposalValidatorImpl`, `PrepareValidatorImpl`, `CommitValidatorImpl`, `RoundChangeMessageValidatorImpl` have complete validation rules as per the QBFT specification and Besu's implementation.
 This is the immediate next step.
-    *   Complete the implementation of `MessageValidatorFactory` and `RoundChangeMessageValidatorFactory`.
+    *   Complete the implementation of `MessageValidatorFactoryImpl` and `RoundChangeMessageValidatorFactoryImpl` to correctly instantiate the validator implementations.
+(This is largely done, but may need minor tweaks as validator `new` methods evolve).

 3.  **Implement QBFT State Machine Logic (Continued):**
     *   Flesh out the internal logic of methods within `QbftRound`, `QbftBlockHeightManager`, and `QbftController`.
 This involves: